davidomahony/Algorithms/Coding/Arrays&Hashes.md

 # Arrays And Hashes

 The goal of this document is to look at common live coding questions to try and identify a pattern for solving these problems along with identifying what we should learn from a specific problem.
-We will start with easy problems to hard.
+We will start with easy problems and move to hard.
+At the end we will have lessons learn and general tips to handle these questions.

 ## Problems